PU-Transformer: Point Cloud Upsampling Transformer: Methodology

 As Alg.~\ref{alg:msa} states, at first, we apply linear layers (denoted as \enquote{$\mathrm{Linear}$}, and implement as a $1\times1$ convolution) to encode the query matrix $\mathcal{Q}$, key matrix $\mathcal{K}$, and value matrix $\mathcal{V}$.
 Then, we generate low-dimensional splits of $\mathcal{Q}_m,\mathcal{K}_m,\mathcal{V}_m$ for each head.
 Particularly, as shown in Fig.~\ref{fig:splits}, regular MSA generates the \emph{independent} splits for the self-attention calculation in corresponding heads.
 In contrast, our SC-MSA applies a window (dashed square) shift along the channels to ensure that any two consecutive splits have an overlap of $(w-d)$ channels (slashed area), where $w$ is the channel dimension of each split and $d$ represents the channel-wise shift interval each time.
 After generating the $\mathcal{Q}_m,\mathcal{K}_m,\mathcal{V}_m$ for each head in the mentioned manner, we employ self-attention (Alg.~\ref{alg:msa} steps 8-9) to estimate the point-wise dependencies as the output $\mathcal{O}_m$ of each head.
 Considering the fact that any two consecutive heads have part of the input in common (\ie, the overlap channels), thus the connections between the outputs $\{\mathcal{O}_1, \mathcal{O}_2, ..., \mathcal{O}_M\}$ (Alg.~\ref{alg:msa} step 11) of multiple heads are established.
-There are two major benefits of such connections: (i) it is easier to integrate the information between the \emph{connected} multi-head outputs (Alg.~\ref{alg:msa} step 12), compared to using the \emph{independent} multi-head results of regular MSA; and (ii) as the overlapping context is captured from the channel dimension, our SC-MSA can further enhance the channel-wise relations in the final output $\mathcal{O}$, while regular MSA only focuses on point-wise information.
+There are two major benefits of such connections: (i) it is easier to integrate the information between the \emph{connected} multi-head outputs (Alg.~\ref{alg:msa} step 12), compared to using the \emph{independent} multi-head results of regular MSA; and (ii) as the overlapping context is captured from the channel dimension, our SC-MSA can further enhance the channel-wise relations in the final output $\mathcal{O}$, better fulfilling an efficient and effective shuffling-based upsampling strategy than only using regular MSA's point-wise information.
+These benefits contribute to a faster training convergence and a better upsampling performance, especially when we deploy fewer Transformer Encoders.
+More practical evidence is provided in the supplementary material.